Monday, August 10, 2009

 Sam Adams says the local galleries are small businesses who deserve help -- but he wishes there were more options to make that happen

-Still, the association's newfound assertiveness has cast an intense light on the city's long-term strategy for the arts, one that goes beyond still-developing plans for dedicated funding that may produce $15 million to $20 million for the arts annually.
+Arts as economic boost Still, the association's newfound assertiveness has cast an intense light on the city's long-term strategy for the arts, one that goes beyond still-developing plans for dedicated funding that may produce $15 million to $20 million for the arts annually.

 The PDC's new three-tiered economic development strategy highlights small-business support, which PDC officials say includes galleries and other creative businesses.